Maureen O'Hara: Personal life and death

 In 1939, at the age of 19, O'Hara secretly married Englishman George H. Brown, a film producer, production assistant and occasional scriptwriter whom she had met on the set of Jamaica Inn.
 They married at St Paul's Church in Station Road, Harrow, on 13 June, shortly before she left for Hollywood.
 Brown stayed behind in England to shoot a film with Paul Robeson.
 Brown announced that he and O'Hara had kept the marriage a secret and that they would have a full marriage ceremony in October 1939, but O'Hara never returned.
 The marriage was annulled in 1941.
 O'Hara became a naturalised American citizen on 25 January 1946.

 In December 1941, O'Hara married American film director William Houston Price, who was the dialogue director in The Hunchback of Notre Dame.
 She lost her virginity to Price on her wedding night and immediately regretted it, recalling thinking to herself, "What the hell have I done now".
-Soon after the honeymoon, O'Hara realized Price was an alcoholic.
-The couple had one child, a daughter, Bronwyn Bridget Price, born 30 June 1944.
+Soon after the honeymoon, O'Hara realized Price was alcoholic.
+The couple had one child, a daughter, Bronwyn Bridget FitzSimons née Price.
 O'Hara's marriage to Price steadily declined throughout the 1940s due to his alcohol abuse, and she often wanted to file for divorce but felt guilty due to her Catholic beliefs.
 Price eventually realized the marriage was over and filed for divorce in July 1951 on the grounds of "incompatibility".
 Price left the house they shared in Bel Air, Los Angeles, on 29 December 1951, on their 10th wedding anniversary.

 O'Hara always denied having any extramarital affairs, but in his autobiography, frequent collaborator Anthony Quinn claimed to have fallen in love with her on the set of Sinbad the Sailor.
 He commented that she was "dazzling, and the most understanding woman on this earth" who "brought out the Gaelic in him", being half Irish.
 Quinn implied that they had been involved in an affair, adding that "after a while we both tired of the deceit".